Thlayli/plex-genres-from-tags/README.md

 - verbose mode (true/false - enables extra information while running)
 - lock albums (true/false - do you want the album genre/style fields to be locked after updating)
 - lock artists (true/false - do you want the artist genre/style fields to be locked after updating)
-- simulate_changes (true/false - print changes but leave server information intact
-- repair_mode (true/false - only change artists if genre or style tags are empty or if they're mismatched when style_source is set to genre)
 - path aliases (list of string pairs - in case you're running the script from a different machine with different drive letters.
 All file paths will have these strings replaced.) e.g.  [['E:','H:'], ['F:','I:']] will replace the server drive letter E with mapped drive letter H and drive F with I